kunalkapadia/express-mongoose-es6-rest-api/README.md

 ## A Boilerplate-only Option

-If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js`, `.eslintrc` and `.travis.yml`.
+If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `.eslintrc` and `.travis.yml`.
 You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

-## Docs and Recipes

-* [Gulp recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) - the official Gulp recipes directory includes a comprehensive list of guides for different workflows you can add to your project.

 ## Contributing